– Submitted by Mackenzie B., 12, Key West, Fl.

 So there is no simple answer to this question, but predictions for when most coral reefs will lose more CaCO3 than they are able to produce currently range anywhere from the middle to the end of this century, which corresponds to an average open-ocean surface seawater pH of approximately 7.95 to 7.75

 – Andreas Andersson, assistant professor, Geosciences Research Division

-- Research Highlight: Bizarre to the Bone276 views
+- Research Highlight: Rising Ocean Acidification Leads to Anxiety in Fish385 views

 - How Much of the Earth is Truly Undiscovered, Above and/or Below Water?288 views